 The solution if you're traveling around is to dress in layers that can be shed as the day really heats up.

-If you plan on visiting an upscale restaurant such as you will find in Santiago then pack a smarter outfit - it's not essential but you will fit in better and feel more comfortable.
+If you plan on visiting an upscale restaurant such as you'll find in Santiago then pack a smarter outfit – it's not essential but you will fit in better and feel more comfortable.

 Clothing Tips for Women

 If you're going to visit any religious sites then be sure to cover your shoulders and bare legs.

 A few well-chosen pieces of costume jewelry will transform any outfit.

 And a pashmina is a versatile piece that will dress up any outfit, keep off a chill or cover you for modesty.